Revenue-adjacent enablement | Role-based execution | Platform adoption

 Outcome/Impact:

-Strong alignment between system design and real-world execution
+Increased alignment between platform design and operational execution

-Enablement supporting a platform expected to scale this division from $750M to over $1B in annual revenue
+Supported enterprise adoption of a platform designed to enable growth from approximately $750M to over $1B in annual revenue

 What This Demonstrates: